 When Does It Make Sense to Buy Hyatt Points?

-Hyatt points are one of the most valuable hotel currencies around.
-Award nights in standard rooms at Hyatt hotels and resorts cost between 3,500 and 45,000 points per night — depending on the hotel's award category and whether your stay falls on off-peak, standard, or peak dates.
-Hyatt's all-inclusive award chart ranges from 12,000 to 58,000 points per night for a standard room.
+Hyatt points are one of the most valuable hotel currencies around, despite recent changes to its award chart.
+Award nights in standard rooms at Hyatt hotels and resorts cost between 3,000 and 75,000 points per night — depending on the hotel's award category and which of the five new tiers your dates fall into: lowest, low, moderate, upper, and top.
+Hyatt's all-inclusive award chart ranges from 12,000 to 85,000 points per night for a standard room.

 This Hyatt buy points promotion could be worth utilizing in two scenarios.
 The first is when you're just short of the points necessary for that perfect award night you've been planning.
 The second is when buying enough points for an award night is cheaper than paying the cash rate for your stay.